Our Full-time MPH Program emphasizes quality, diversity, and flexibility.

 Full-time students begin the program in early July with a two-day on-campus orientation session followed by the start of classes in the summer term.
 The summer term classes are a set of predetermined core courses of which all incoming students are preregistered for a total of 18 credits.
 Orientation to the program and curriculum requirements continues throughout the summer through attendance at a variety of information sessions and by participating in group advisor meetings with classmates and summer faculty mentors.
 In mid-July, students will inform the MPH Office of their decisions to either pursue a customized program of study or an MPH concentration.
 This information is used to assist in making individual faculty advisor assignments.
 Students are notified of their advisor assignment in early August.

-When applying to the full-time program, please plan to complete all admission requirements by the December 1st application deadline.
+Please plan to complete all admission requirements.
 Matriculation into the full-time program occurs once a year in early July.

 It is possible for you to begin taking some courses as a non-degree student at the Bloomberg School prior to admission.
 Up to 16 credits may be applied toward the MPH degree, assuming that the courses were completed within 5 years of matriculation into the MPH.

 The Bloomberg School has partnered with Coursera to offer high-quality non-credit online mini courses.
 This new global online learning opportunity is available to a wide student audience without charging tuition.
 The courses include online lectures, readings, discussion groups, assignments, and exams.

 The OPENCOURSEWARE (OCW) project provides access to the Bloomberg School's most popular courses.
 We know that only a small portion of interested health professionals from around the globe have the opportunity to come to Baltimore.
 OCW provides an opportunity for you to gain unique insights into public health as a profession at no cost to you.

 If you have questions or need more information, please contact the MPH Program office.